 HeroScape's subtitle is "The Battle of All Time," and it indeed is.
 Everything about this game is well done: the figures, the terrain, the rules, the scenarios.

 HeroScape Master Set - Review

-If you're at all interested in the theme (battles involving warriors from different time periods), I strongly recommend that you try HeroScape.
+If you're at all interested in the theme (battles involving warriors from different time periods), we strongly recommend that you try HeroScape.
 This is as elegant as I can imagine a battle game being.
-Its simplicity ensures that it will be played for countless hours by young boys -- and the young at heart.
+Its simplicity ensures that it will be played for countless hours by young boys—and the young at heart.
 Deservedly so.
 But it's also flexible enough to be enjoyed by more serious gamers.
-Here's my full review of the game.
+Here's our full review of the game.

 02 of 08

 Great Armies for Beginners